Myasthenic Crisis

 Neurological:

-– Low threshold for intubation, Oxygen sturation is not a good monitor since MG can maintain good sats.
-Will follow PFT (FVC/NIF/MEF) q6h.
+- Low threshold for intubation if increased work of breathing (MG patients can maintain good sats), Will follow PFT (FVC/NIF/MEF) q6h.

 - Meds:

--Will start on IVIG 0.4gm/kg daily for 5 days (normal kidney functions –> can be given over 3 days)
+Will start on IVIG 0.4gm/kg daily for 5 days

 ___________________